 Ms. Whitaker is a Vice Chair of the Executive Board of Mercy Ships, a global faith-based charity operating the largest private hospital ship in the world.
-She also serves on the Board of the Center for International Private Enterprise (CIPE), the Center for Global Prosperity and she was inducted into the Hall of Fame for Trade by Consumers for World Trade.
-She previously served as Vice Chair of the US-South Africa Business Council.
-In 2011 she was honored with now President Joyce Banda of Malawi by the Constituency for Africa (CFA) for outstanding leadership in the region.
+She also served on the Board of the Center for International Private Enterprise (CIPE), the Center for Global Prosperity and she previously served as Vice Chair of the US-South Africa Business Council.

 Ms. Whitaker is regularly featured in the press on Africa trade issues and has lectured at the National Defense University, MIT and Carnegie Mellon University.
 Ms. Whitaker holds Master’s and Bachelor’s degrees from the American University in Washington, D.C.
 Rosa Whitaker is married to Nicholas Duncan-Williams, the Presiding Archbishop and General Overseer of Christian Action Faith Ministries (CAFM).